fverdugo/fverdugo.github.io/cv.md

 ### Other mentoring activities

 1. Mentor in the Google Summer of Code (GSoC) 2021.
 Student: Pau Riera Portillo.
 Project: [[Gridap] Visualizing PDE approximations in Julia with Gridap.jl and Makie.jl.](https://summerofcode.withgoogle.com/projects/#6231266174697472)

+## Participaiton in competitive RTD projects

+### Participation as co-PI

+1. 2015.09.01 -- 2016.08.31: PI: W.A.
+Wall, Junior Co-PI: **F. Verdugo**. *Efficient solvers for coupled problems in respiratory mechanics*.
+The Bavarian Competence Network for Technical and Scientific High Performance Computing -- KONWIHR (Germany).
+50,000 €.
+Id: KONWIHR IV/I.

+### Participation as researcher

+1. 2019.01.01 -- 2021.12.31: PI: S. Badia. *SOFAST: A Stochastic Optimization Framework for Aircraft STructural design*.
+Ministerio de competitividad innovación y universidades (Spain).
+95.590 €.
+Id: RTI2018-096898-B-I00.
+1. 2018.06.01 -- 2021.05.31: PI (CIMNE sub-project): R. Rossi. *ExaQUte: EXAscale Quantification of Uncertainties for Technology and Science Simulation*.
+European Comission (H2020).
+698.500 €.
+Id: 800898.
+1. 2016.04.01 -- 2019.10.01: PI (CIMNE sub-project): M. Chiumenti. *EMUSIC: Efficient Manufacturing for Aerospace Components Using Additive Manufacturing, Net Shape HIP and Investment Casting*.
+European Comission (H2020).
+170.000€ (CIMNE sub-project).
+Id: 690725.
+1. 2016.11.01 -- 2018.04.30: PI: S. Badia. *NuWaSim: On a Nuclear Waste Deep Repository Simulator*.
+European Research Council (Proof of Concept Grant).
+149,250.00 €.
+Id: 737439.
+1. 2008 -- 2020: PI: N. A. Adams. *Fundamental Technologies for the Development of Future Space-Transport-System Components under HighThermal and Mechanical Loads*.
+Deutsche Forschungsgemeinschaft -- DFG (Germany).
+Id: SFB/TRR 40.
+1. 2012.01.01 -- 2014.12.31: PI: A. Huerta. *Desarrollo y análisis del método PGD para procesos de conformado termoplástico*.
+Ministerio de Educación y Ciencia (Spain).
+147,620€.
+Id: DPI2011-27778-C02-02.
+1. 2009.07.22 -- 2015.05.01: PI: A. Huerta. *Mètodes Numèrics en ciències aplicades i enginyeria*.
+Agència de Gestió d'Ajuts Universitaris i de Recerca -- AGAUR (Catalonia, Spain).
+48.880 €.
+Id: 2009 SGR 875.

+## Organizing committees and boards

+### Scientific and technical committees

+1. Member of the Scientific committee of the IX International Conference on Coupled Problems in Science and Engineering -- Coupled 2021.
+1. Member of the Scientific committee of the ECCOMAS Young Investigators Conference 2021 -- YIC 2021.
+1. Member of the Scientific committee of the ECCOMAS Young Investigators Conference 2017 -- YIC 2017.

+### Reviewer in international scientific journals

+1. Reviewer of Journal of Computational and Applied Mathematics.
+1. Reviewer of International Journal for Numerical Methods in Engineering.
+1. Reviewer of Computer Methods in Applied Mechanics and Engineering.
+1. Reviewer of the International Journal of Computational Methods.

+### Organization of R&D activities

+1. Co-organizer of the mini-symposium *Advanced Discretization and Solution Techniques for Unfitted Finite Elements in Coupled Problems*, on the IX International Conference on Coupled Problems in Science and Engineering (online event), June 2021.
+1. Co-organizer of the mini-symposium *Unfitted discretization methods: From theory to multidisciplinary applications* on the Congress on Numerical Methods in Engineering (CMN2019), Gimaraes, Portugal, July 2019.
+1. Co-organizer of the mini-symposium *Advanced Discretization and Solution Techniques for Unfitted Finite Elements in Coupled Problems*, on the VIII International Conference on Coupled Problems in Science and Engineering, Sitges, Spain, June 2019.
+1. Co-organizer of the mini-symposium *Iterative solvers and preconditioning techniques for Extended Discretization Methods* on the ECCOMAS conference on extended discretization methods on partial differential equations on complex and evolving domains, Umea, Sweden, 19 -- 21, June, 2017.
+1. Member of the Local Organizing Committee of the VI International Conference on Adaptive Modeling and Simulation (ADMOS 2013), Lisbon, Portugal, June 3 -- 5, 2013.